Jerba Berber

-The Tamazight of Djerba belongs to the group of Zenet languages of the East, to which also belong the other Berber dialects of Tunisia as well as that of the city of Zouara, in Libya.
+The Tamazight of Djerba belongs to the group of Zenet languages of the East, to which also belong the other Berber dialects of Tunisia as well as that of the city of Zuwarah in Libya.

 Geographical distribution

-At the end of the 19th century, Tamazight (or Berber) was apparently well established and spoken through the island.
+At the end of the 19th century, Berber was apparently well established and spoken through the island.
 It was then possible to connect the dialect of Djerba to other Berber-speaking areas of Maghreb, and many orientalists like Adolphe de Calassanti Motilynski or René Basset (father of André Basset) were able to collect data, in particular tales and legends in vernacular.
 However, in the same time began the first significant statutory decline of Berber, in Djerba and more generally across the whole Maghreb.
 Different factors explain such a process, as the French sociolinguist Francis Manzano has pointed out.
 The reflection involves both French and Arabic.
 It also goes beyond Tunisia by suggesting a reflection on a North African scale.

 On the one hand, French had reached rural populations more and more from the end of the 19th century, and the beginning of the 20th.
-This concerned men from Djerba,in contact with the bases of spoken French of the protectorate, in particular through commercial activities, an important activity of many Djerbians who emigrate through Tunisia and France, like “Kabyles” (Algeria) and “Chleuhs” (Morocco) migrants.
+This concerned men from Djerba,in contact with the bases of spoken French of the protectorate, in particular through commercial activities, an important activity of many Djerbians who emigrate through Tunisia and France, like "Kabyles" (Algeria) and "Chleuhs" (Morocco) migrants.
 At the same time, colonial education (although with shortcomings), combined with new administrative necessities, affected more and more efficiently the young people of the island.
 Conscription (increasingly important, with the two world wars that were to follow), also favored the growing learning of French by men.
 This language therefore began to play the role of a new koine as the colonial Maghreb depended heavily on metropolitan France and the whole French colonial empire.